Chapter 1: Student Conduct and Discipline

 “Hazing” means any intentional, knowing, or reckless act, occurring on or off of the campus, by one person alone or acting with others, directed against a student for purposes of pledging, being initiated into, affiliating with, or holding office in, or maintaining membership in an organization if the act:

-- 4. any activity that induces, causes, or requires the student to perform a duty or task that involves a violation law; or
+4. any activity that induces, causes, or requires the student to perform a duty or task that involves violation law; or

 In an effort to encourage reporting of hazing, the Ãå±±ÂÖ¼é of Texas at El Paso may grant immunity from student or employee disciplinary action to a person who, in good faith, voluntarily reports specific incidents of hazing prior to being contacted concerning the incident or being included in the institution’s investigation of the incident.
 This immunity does not extend to the person’s own violation of hazing.